ckeditor/ckeditor4-docs/guides/dev/deep_dive/clipboard/README.md

 	foo
 	<span style="color:#FF0000"><strong> ipsum</strong></span></p>

-Note that in both cases pasted `dataValue` may be an HTML, for example `text` data may contains `<br>` line breaks.
+Note that in both cases pasted `dataValue` is an HTML string, for example `'text'` data may contain line breaks (`<br>`) and paragraphs.
+We call it an "HTMLified plain text".

+In many cases everything what editor gets from the clipboard is an HTML string (see the "Paste bin" section below) so CKEditor is not able to guess what was the type of the pasted content.
+For instance, when `dataValue` equals `'foo'`, then was it copied from a website or from a text editor?
+At the time of writing this guide it is only possible to recognize the real type on Chrome, Firefox and Opera, so on other browsers the type depends on {@link CKEDITOR.config#clipboard_defaultContentType} (so it is `'html'`).

-In many cases everything what editor get is a string data (see the "Paste bin" section below), and it is not possible to recognize data type and CKEditor have to guess based on the content, but it is not allays possible.
-This recognition is also done in the `paste` lister, with the priority 6, so listeners with the smaller priority may have `type: auto` what means that type is not yet recognized.
-Because of the backward compatibility the default type is `html`, this is the reason why sometime pasted content is recognized as `html` even if it was plain text.
-This can be changed using {@link CKEDITOR.config#clipboard_defaultContentType}.
+This recognition is also done in the {@CKEDITOR.editor#paste paste event} lister, with a priority 6, so listeners with higher priorities may see the `type == 'auto'` what means that the type is not yet recognized.

-## DataTransfer
+## Data Transfer

-Another useful property of the paste event is the {@link CKEDITOR.plugins.clipboard.dataTransfer DataTransfer} property.
-Since version 4.5 CKEitor clipboard use [clipboard API](http://www.w3.org/TR/clipboard-apis/) whenever it is possible.
-Thanks to it you have an access to:
+Another useful property of the paste event is the `evt.data.dataTransfer` property which is an instance of the {@link CKEDITOR.plugins.clipboard.dataTransfer} class.
+It was introduced in CKEditor 4.5 when CKEditor started using the [Clipboard API](http://www.w3.org/TR/clipboard-apis/) whenever it is possible.
+Thanks to this you have an access to:

- * data in the various types, like `text/html`, `text/plain`, `application/json` or `application/rtf`.
+* data in various types, like `text/html`, `text/plain`, `application/json` or `application/rtf`.
- * dropped or pasted [files](http://www.w3.org/TR/FileAPI/), so they can be read or uploaded.
+* dropped or pasted [files](http://www.w3.org/TR/FileAPI/), so they can be read and uploaded.

-Limited browser capabilities related to clipboard support required implementing a rich {@link CKEDITOR.plugins.clipboard#dataTransfer facade} for this feature which partially works as a polyfill.
+Limited browser capabilities related to clipboard support required implementing a rich {@link CKEDITOR.plugins.clipboard.dataTransfer facade} for this feature which partially works as a polyfill.
 It allows to achieve results which are not possible normally.
 For instance, it is possible to {@link CKEDITOR.plugins.clipboard.dataTransfer#setData set} and {@link CKEDITOR.plugins.clipboard.dataTransfer#getData get} various data types (while all versions of Internet Explorer [support only `Text` and `URL`](https://msdn.microsoft.com/en-us/library/ms536744(v=vs.85).aspx)) and to know what was a source of the data that was dropped.

+### Handling Various Data Types with Clipboard API

-If the browser support clipboard API it is also very simple to recognize pasted data type.
-If the `dataValue` is empty this means that the {@link CKEDITOR.editor.paste paste event} contains data in the {@link CKEDITOR.plugins.clipboard.dataTransfer DataTransfer} object ({@link CKEDITOR.editor.paste paste event} will not be fired with empty `dataValue` and {@link CKEDITOR.plugins.clipboard.dataTransfer DataTransfer}).
-If in the `paste` event listener whit the priority `1` editor check if the `text/html` data are available in the {@link CKEDITOR.plugins.clipboard.dataTransfer DataTransfer} object and if so, copy this data to `dataValue` and set type to be `html`.
-If not it checks `text/plain`.
+By default CKEditor handles only `text/html` and `text/plain` data types.
+If clipboard APIs are available, in a `paste` event listener whit a priority `1` the editor checks if the `text/html` data is available in the {@link CKEDITOR.plugins.clipboard.dataTransfer DataTransfer} object and if so, copies it to `dataValue` and sets the `type` to be `'html'`.
+If not it checks `text/plain` and does the same after "HTMLifying" it.
 If both types are empty it means that {@link CKEDITOR.plugins.clipboard.dataTransfer DataTransfer} contains files or data in some other format.
-If the `dataValue` property is not set in any listener {@link editor.insertHtml} will not be called.
+If the `dataValue` property is not set in any listener, then {@link CKEDITOR.editor#method-insertHtml} will not be called.

-If you want add support to same data format the paste event is the best place to do it.
-For example if you want to handle Rich Text Format and you created `rtfToHtml` converter then you can do:
+If you want add support for some data format, then use a `paste` event listener.
+For example, if you want to handle Rich Text Format and you created `rtfToHtml()` converter then you can do:

 	editor.on( 'paste', function( evt ) {
 		var rtf = evt.data.dataTransfer.getData( 'application/rtf' );

-		if( rtf ) {
+		if ( rtf ) {
 			evt.data.dataValue = rtfToHtml( rtf );
 		}
 	} );

 This is also the way how files are handled.
 To learn more about pasting and dropping files see [file handing guide](#!/guide/dev_files).

-{@link CKEDITOR.plugins.clipboard.dataTransfer DataTransfer} has also a method to check what was the {@link CKEDITOR.plugins.clipboard.dataTransfer#getTransferType transfer type}: if the data comes from the same editor, anther editor or external source.
-This recognition works perfectly fine for dragging and dropping, but for copping and pasting, because of browsers limitations, we are not able to recognize the source in every case, so we assume that it is {@link CKEDITOR#DATA_TRANSFER_EXTERNAL external} in cases we are not sure.
+{@link CKEDITOR.plugins.clipboard.dataTransfer DataTransfer} has also a method to check what was the {@link CKEDITOR.plugins.clipboard.dataTransfer#getTransferType transfer type}: if the data comes from the same editor, another editor or external source.
+This recognition works perfectly fine for dragging and dropping, but not for copping and pasting.
+Because of browsers limitations, we are not able to recognize the source in every case, so we assume that it is {@link CKEDITOR#DATA_TRANSFER_EXTERNAL external} in cases we are not sure.

 ## Copy, Cut and Paste

-CKEditor is doing its best to paste proper, filtered data when user paste content into the editor.
-CKEditor use hybrid solution to get data using clipboard API and the paste bin.
+CKEditor wants to intercept pasted data on every browser.
+Unfortunately, the Clipboard API is not yet available in every browser (and guess what &ndash; on Safari for instance, this API is available but there is no `text/html` type available...), so CKEditor uses a hybrid solution to get data using clipboard API and a paste bin.

 ### Clipboard API

-It would be perfect to get data using Clipboard API, so simple `paste` with [clipboardData](http://www.w3.org/TR/clipboard-apis/#widl-ClipboardEvent-clipboardData) would be enough.
-It would be good to try to get [clipboardData](http://www.w3.org/TR/clipboard-apis/#widl-ClipboardEvent-clipboardData) and use backup solution only if the clipboard API is not supported.
-Unfortunately, at the moment of writing this article we know about the cases on all browsers, expect Firefox, which was fixed recently, where data are pasted using native paste, but are not available through the browsers Clipboard API.
+It would be perfect if getting data from clipboard when the Clipboard API was available was as simple as accessing the [`clipboardData`](http://www.w3.org/TR/clipboard-apis/#widl-ClipboardEvent-clipboardData) from a native `paste` event and using a backup solution if Clipboard API is not available.
+Unfortunately, at the moment of writing this article, we know about cases on most browsers, where data is pasted when allowing the browser to perform a native `paste`, but is not available through the browser Clipboard API.

-If data are available throw [clipboard API](http://www.w3.org/TR/clipboard-apis/) CKEditor fires {@link CKEDITOR.editor.paste paste event} with these data as a {@link CKEDITOR.plugins.clipboard.dataTransfer dataTransfer} and empty `dataValue`.
+If data is available through the [Clipboard API](http://www.w3.org/TR/clipboard-apis/) CKEditor fires the {@link CKEDITOR.editor#paste paste event} with these data available in the {@link CKEDITOR.plugins.clipboard.dataTransfer dataTransfer} and an empty `dataValue`.
-If it is not possible, CKEditor use paste bin.
+If it is not possible, CKEditor uses a paste bin.

-### Paste bin
+### Paste Bin

-Paste bin is the CKEditor mechanism to capture native paste.
-The mechanism works the way described below.
+A paste bin is a CKEditor's mechanism to capture native paste.
+The mechanism works in the following steps:

- * CKEditor, at the moment before the paste, moves the selection the the special container.
+* When an attempt to paste a data is discovered, a moment before the paste really happens, CKEditor moves the selection the a special, hidden container called the paste bin.
- * Lets browser to do the native paste.
+* Next, CKEditor waits to let the browser do the native paste into that paste bin.
- * Gets the content of this container.
+* After a short timeout (well...
+Safari needs more time) CKEditor gets the content of this container.
- * Removes container.
+* Then, CKEditor moves selection back to the {@link CKEDITOR.editable} and removes the paste bin.
- * Fires {@link CKEDITOR.editor.paste paste event} with captured data as the `dataValue`.
+* Finally, CKEditor fires the {@link CKEDITOR.editor#paste paste event} with captured data as the `dataValue`.

-It is vary tricky to prevent browser blinking and scrolling.
-Up to version 4.5 this was the main mechanism for pasting.
-Now this is backup solution when clipboard API is not supported properly.
+It is very tricky to prevent browser from blinking and scrolling.
+Up to version 4.5 this was the main mechanism for pasting and many bugs were reported and needed our patches.
+Now this is a backup solution when the Clipboard API is not supported properly.
+It is used in Internet Explorer,Chrome for Android and Safari.

 ### Cut and Copy

-Since 4.5 version CKEditor has a custom cut and copy handling what means that it copy or cut selected HTML using {@link CKEDITOR.editor#getSelectedHtml} and {@link CKEDITOR.editor#extractSelectedHtml extractSelectedHtml} and put them to {@link CKEDITOR.plugins.clipboard.dataTransfer dataTransfer} object as `text/html` data.
-Using these methods we get the same on all browsers, focused on what used expected, content.
-To avoid the security alerts on Internet Explorer when you copy using keyboard shortcuts we do not use custom methods there and we let browser get or extract selected data.
+Since version 4.5 CKEditor has a custom cut and copy handling mechanisms what means that it copies or cuts selected HTML using the {@link CKEDITOR.editor#getSelectedHtml} and {@link CKEDITOR.editor#extractSelectedHtml} methods and put that data to {@link CKEDITOR.plugins.clipboard.dataTransfer dataTransfer} object as `text/html`.
+By using these methods instead of letting the browser handle copy and cut natively, CKEditor is able to handle these operations in the same way on all browsers, and to focus on what a user expected.

+To avoid the security alerts in Internet Explorer when a user copies or cuts content using keyboard shortcuts the editor does not use custom methods and lets the browser get or extract selected data.

 ## Drag and Drop

 Since 4.5 version CKEditor handle manually dragging and dropping.
-CKEditor use native browser drag and drop mechanism and listen on `dragstart`, `dragend`, `dragover` and `drop` events on the editable area and fire editors events:
+CKEditor use native browser drag and drop mechanism and listen on `dragstart`, `dragend`, `dragover` and `drop` events on the {@link CKEDITOR.editable} area and fires editor's events:

 * {@link CKEDITOR.editor#dragstart},
 * {@link CKEDITOR.editor#dragend},
 * {@link CKEDITOR.editor#drop}.

- Listeners for these events do the whole drag and drop, what means CKEditor get dragged content, find the range at the drop position and fire the {@link CKEDITOR.editor.paste paste event}.
-Note that this events does not need to be, based on native events.
-For example drag and drop of the block widgets use [lineutils](http://ckeditor.com/addon/lineutils) and listen on mouse events, but fire {@link CKEDITOR.editor#dragstart}, {@link CKEDITOR.editor#dragend} and {@link CKEDITOR.editor#drop} event so the drag and drop is handled by the same code.
+Listeners for these events perform the entire drag and drop operation, what means that CKEditor puts dragged content into the {@link CKEDITOR.plugins.clipboard.dataTransfer DataTransfer} (if `dragstart` is inside it), gets dragged content, finds a range at the drop position and fires the {@link CKEDITOR.editor#paste paste event}.
+Note that these events do not need to be based on native events.
+For example, the drag and drop of the block widgets uses [lineutils](http://ckeditor.com/addon/lineutils) and listens on mouse events, but fires the {@link CKEDITOR.editor#dragstart}, {@link CKEDITOR.editor#dragend} and {@link CKEDITOR.editor#drop} events so the drag and drop is handled by the same code and hence can be processed in the same way.

-Note that {@link CKEDITOR.editor#drop drop event} will fired {@link CKEDITOR.editor.paste paste event} which is the one which should be used for data transformation.
-Drag and drop event are designed for passing some information from the drag to drop or setting proper drop position.
+Note that the {@link CKEDITOR.editor#drop drop event} fires the {@link CKEDITOR.editor#paste paste event} which is the one which should be used for data transformation such as filtering or uploading files.

 An interesting example of this feature is how drag and drop of [widgets](#!/guide/dev_widgets) is implemented: